Vistry Group: Vistry Group

 In February 2024, Vistry was among eight UK house-builders targeted by the Competition and Markets Authority in an investigation into suspected breaches of competition law.
 The CMA said it had evidence that firms shared commercially sensitive information with competitors, influencing the build-out of sites and the prices of new homes.
 In January 2025, the CMA said it was conducting further investigations into suspected anti-competitive conduct by seven house-builders (Barratt's acquisition of Redrow had reduced the number from eight to seven).
 In June 2025, the CMA investigation was extended to August 2025.
 In July 2025, the housebuilders offered to pay £100 million towards affordable housing programme as part of an agreement to reform practices on information sharing and to end the investigation without admitting any liability or wrongdoing.
 The CMA subsequently initiated a consultation on whether to accept the offer.
 On 30 October 2025, the CMA confirmed its investigation had been dropped in return for a £100m payment towards affordable homes and other measures including the development of industry-wide guidance on information sharing and agreements not to share certain types of information with other housebuilders.

 In September 2024, Vistry forecast it would deliver more than 18,000 homes (later revised downwards to 17,500), surpassing Barratt (14,000) to become Britain's biggest house-builder (this was before finalisation of Barratt's merger with Redrow).
 It expected to complete one-in-six of the UK's affordable homes in 2024.

 On 8 October 2024, Vistry issued a £115m profit warning after under-estimating build costs on nine out of 46 schemes in its southern division by around 10%.
 The announcement caused Vistry shares to drop in value in early stock market trading, eventually closing at 963.5 pence - a 25% fall, knocking about £1bn off the company's value.
 An additional £50m profit warning was issued on 8 November 2024 after further under-estimated build costs were identified in the same division, taking the total of affected sites to 18.
 Vistry issued a third profit warning on 24 December 2024, when its shares dropped 16.2% in value, closing at a two-year low of 547.5p.
 The third profit warning was described by investment broker Investec as "an unexpected nasty surprise" capping "a very poor end to 2024 for the Group".
+In March 2026, the Financial Reporting Council launched an investigation into two former Vistry accountants at its South Division relating to financial reporting in the 2023 and 2024 financial years.